 - No Churn Pumpkin Ice Cream

-Pumpkin Dump Cake is an old recipe that's perfect for fall.
-It's made with a yellow cake mix, pumpkin, spices, and some extra yummy toppings!
+Pumpkin Dump Cake is a classic recipe that's perfect for fall.
+It's made with a yellow cake mix, pumpkin, spices, and some extra yummy toppings.
+Make this pumpkin pie dump cake for an upcoming party, or serve it at home for a weekend brunch!

 - 1 (29oz) (822g) can pumpkin puree